 Scion will build just 2,000 examples of the Release Series 9.0.

 The tC offers ten airbags: dual front, front side, front knee, rear side and full-length side curtain units, to be exact.
 ABS, traction and stability control systems are also standard, as is a tire-pressure monitoring system.

-Laid-back front-wheel-drive alternatives to the Scion tC include the Honda Civic Coupe, the Kia Forte Koup and the Hyundai Elantra Coupe.
+Laid-back front-wheel-drive alternatives to the Scion tC include the Honda Civic Coupe, the Kia Forte Koup and the Hyundai Veloster.

-Those looking for a more sporting driving experience should also check out the MINI Cooper, the Honda CR-Z and Scion's own rear-drive FR-S.
+Those looking for a more sporting driving experience should also check out the MINI Hardtop, the Honda CR-Z and Scion's own rear-drive FR-S.